SPARC-FAIR-Codeathon/2024-team-2/README.md

 ## Cite us
 If you use sparc-assemble to make new discoveries or use the source code, please cite us as follows:
+Please note that the Zenodo link is a placeholder and can only be added once this repository is made public (after the codathon is completed).
 ```
 Mathilde Verlyck, Jiali Xu, Max Dang Vu, Thiranja Prasad Babarenda Gamage, Chinchien Lin (2024). sparc-assemble: v1.0.0 - A Python tool to find and automatically assemble tools and workflows to process SPARC datasets in accordance with FAIR principles.
 Zenodo. https://doi.org/XXXX/zenodo.XXXX.
 ```